-Kareena Smith, leader of the unregistered telepaths of Earth, waged a secret war against the Tel Group and her government as long as she could remember.
-Until Tel captured her, her second in command, and one of their own, a defector.
-After months of captivity and several failed escape attempts, the three women are rescued by a group of Delroi warriors.
-There’s a price on her head and nothing left for her at home.
-Delroi offers sanctuary she can’t refuse.
+Kareena Smith, leader of the unregistered telepaths of Earth, waged a secret war against the Tel Group and her government for as long as she could remember.
+Until they captured her, her second in command, and one of their own, a defector.
+After months of captivity and several failed escape attempts, the three women are rescued by a group of Delroi warriors, who offer sanctuary on their home planet.

-As soon as she’s rescued, she’s pursued relentlessly by sexy clan chief, Roarr Idis.
+Since there’s a price on her head, and nothing left for her at home, it’s an offer she can’t refuse.
+As soon as the journey begins, she’s pursued relentlessly by sexy clan chief, Roarr Idis.
 She might find the kind of ecstasy in his arms she’s only dreamed of, but he wants the one thing she will never give up.
 Her freedom.

 Roarr thought this might be the most foolish operation he’d ever taken part in, and as a Southern clan chief on Delroi, he’d participated in his share.
 If anyone else was leading it, he never would have volunteered, but he’d followed Falkor Trace on crazier missions.
 The problem was he wasn’t sure Falkor was leading this one.
 From where Roarr was standing it looked like Janice Hawkins was in charge.
 That didn’t sit well with him at all.

 His people had invaded Earth hoping to find der’lans, the mate of their heart.
 Some of them had, including Falkor.
 These women were not what any Delroi warrior expected though.
 They were independent.
 Fighters.
 Even in his clan, where the goddess worship remained strong and women empowered, a warrior wanted a woman who would submit to him.
 Who would trust herself to her mate’s care and protection.
 Earthling females seemed to be missing that gene.
 He was happy for his peers who’d found what they were looking for, but he’d rather find a woman back home.
 A woman he wouldn’t have to live in fear for.